-The public charge ground of inadmissibility, therefore, applies to any alien applying for a visa to come to the United States temporarily or permanently, for admission, or for adjustment of status to that of a lawful permanent resident (LPR).
+The public charge ground of inadmissibility, therefore, applies to any noncitizen applying for a visa to come to the United States temporarily or permanently, for admission, or for adjustment of status to that of a lawful permanent resident (LPR).
 Congress has exempted by statute certain applicants for a visa, admission, or adjustment of status from the public charge ground of inadmissibility.

 1999 Interim Field Guidance

-On May 26, 1999, legacy Immigration and Naturalization Service (INS) issued interim guidance entitled, Field Guidance on Deportability and Inadmissibility on Public Charge Grounds (1999 Interim Field Guidance (PDF)).
-This guidance identified how the agency would determine if a person is likely at any time to become a public charge, for admission and adjustment of status purposes, and when a person would be deportable as a public charge.
+On May 26, 1999, the legacy Immigration and Naturalization Service (INS) issued interim guidance, titled “Field Guidance on Deportability and Inadmissibility on Public Charge Grounds” (1999 Interim Field Guidance (PDF)).
+This guidance identified how the agency would determine if a noncitizen is likely at any time to become a public charge for admission and adjustment of status purposes, and when a noncitizen would be deportable as a public charge.

 Receipt of public cash assistance for income maintenance; or

-Institutionalization for long-term care at government expense.”
+Institutionalization for long-term care at government expense.

 Regulatory Changes in 2019

 Officers must adjudicate applications postmarked (or, if applicable, submitted electronically) before December 23, 2022, consistent with the 1999 Interim Field Guidance.
 Public charge bond availability depends on the immigration benefit the applicant is seeking.
 The discussion of immigration bonds in this Part G is limited to public charge bonds administered by USCIS for applicants seeking adjustment of status with USCIS.

-8 CFR 103.6 – Surety bonds
+8 CFR 103.6 – Immigration bonds

 31 U.S.C.
 9304-9308 – Surety corporations